fungenomics/G34-gliomas/README.md

 the G34R/V HGG manuscript ([Chen, Deshmukh, Jessa, Hadjadj, et al, Cell, 2020](https://doi.org/10.1016/j.cell.2020.11.012)), for the analysis that was performed by our lab.

+This repository is meant to enhance the STAR Methods section by providing code for the custom analyses in the manuscript and the exact R dependencies, in order to improve reproducibility for the main results.
+However, it is not a fully executable workflow.

-*NOTE*: if viewing on GitHub, only code is visible, as inputs, data, and outputs are not tracked in git.
+*NOTE*: if viewing on GitHub, only code is visible, as inputs, data, and outputs are generally not tracked in git.

 Contents: